 (The Gear Loop) - What is packrafting?
 One of the rather glorious things about advances in equipment and technology is the way different adventure styles continue to merge.
 These days, lightweight gear means you can carry enough stuff to give you multiple options as to how you travel across a landscape.

-You may have heard of bikepacking and ski mountaineering (skimo, if you're down with the lingo) and you may be aware of para-alpinism.
+You may have heard of bikepacking and ski mountaineering (skimo, if you're down with the lingo) and you may be aware of para-alpinism (a heady mix of paragliding and mountain climbing).
 Now, there’s this new buzz word in town: packrafting.

 As its name suggests, packrafting is a combination of backpacking and rafting, and it opens up a whole world of possibility.
 In the mountains, how often do we outdoorsy folk say things like: "It’s not actually that far, as the crow flies."

 Of course, there are no crows in the mountains, only ravens, but we’re straying from the point here… What we are getting at is that our upland regions are a maze of natural barriers: mountains, rivers, lochs, lakes and llyns.
 Getting from A to B often requires serious effort and huge detours.

 However, we see a barrier as an opportunity.
 Steep cliff in the way?
 Time to get the rope and rack out.
 Mountain between me and the next valley?
 We love climbing mountains!
 Tricky river crossing?
 Time for a bit of problem solving.
 However, larger bodies of water present a totally different problem to hikers.
 Enter, the packraft.